shuja-shah/Math-Magician/README.md

 ## Getting Started
 To get a local copy up and running follow these simple example steps.

+- Clone the project unto your local machine using the ``` code ``` button.
+- cd into the project directory

+Then Follow the Install Steps below

 ### Install
  - To Install, run the following command: